oracle/node-oracledb/doc/api.md

 Below is an example of CQN that uses object-level notification and grouped notifications in batches at 10 second intervals.
-After 60 seconds, the notification callback is unregisted and no more notifications will occur.
+After 60 seconds, the notification callback is unregistered and no more notifications will occur.
 The quality of service flags indicate ROWIDs should be returned in the callback: